Take whatever preconceived ideas you’ve formed about coding and throw them out the window.

 So, armed with the next big game idea, how does it get put into action?

 A game engine is a software-development environment that allows creators to build video games big and small, and for use on different consoles and devices.

-For instance, Unity is a game engine used to create 2D and 3D games; it can design levels, program scripts, and a whole lot more.
+For instance, Unity is a game engine used to create 2D and 3D video games; it can design levels, program scripts, and a whole lot more.
 Games like Crossy Road, Monument Valley were all made with Unity.

-And then, Unreal Engine 4 is also a leading engine in the industry, which has extremely powerful graphics capabilities, high-end lighting, shading, visual effects, and can use virtual reality (VR) systems such as the Oculus Rift.
+And then, Unreal Engine 4 is also a leading engine in the game industry, which has extremely powerful graphics capabilities, high-end lighting, shading, visual effects, and can use virtual reality (VR) systems such as the Oculus Rift.
 Mass Effect, Gears of War, and Fortnite are just a few of the many games created using the Unreal Engine.

 Now, any new coding adventure is going to introduce new terms and jargon kids will probably have to learn and wrap their heads around in order to advance with their learning.